cytoflow/cytoflow/docs/user_manual/tutorials/induction.rst

   ...                ...    ...
   =================  =====  =======

   .. note:: There are a *lot* of rows in this table.
-Two things can make setting
+Three things can make setting
-            up these kinds of experiments easier.
-First, if you already have the details in a table, you can import that table by following the instructions at :ref:`user_import`.
-And second, you can select multiple cells in the table to edit at once by holding **Control** or **Command** and clicking multiple cells.
+            up these kinds of experiments easier:

+            - If you already have the details in a table, you can import that table by following the instructions at :ref:`user_import`.

+            - You can select multiple cells in the table to edit at once by holding **Control**  or **Command** and clicking multiple cells.

+            - *Cytoflow* looks at the files' *metadata* and offers to let you use metadata that differs between tubes as experiment conditions.
+              In this instance, once you load all the tubes, you can create two new variables of type *FCS Metadata*, then choose *CF_IP* and *CF_Minutes* to load the metadata as variables.
+You'll need to change both of their types to *Number* and rename them to *IP* and *Minutes* if you want your screen to match the following tutorial.

   .. warning:: It is generally not a good idea to name a variable **Time**,
                because most flow cytometers produce FCS files with a **Time**